There's something in the water

 Technical manager at Penderyn Giancarlo Bianchi added: "It's impossible to overstate just how important water is to our distillery.
 We're privileged to have a source available right underneath our site which has filtered down through the ancient Brecon Beacons.
 This has given us a reliable supply of clean, natural water that we have employed for many years now, and as the distillery expands its production facilities, we want to ensure we manage the source responsibly and sustainably.

-"The work by the Department of Earth & Ocean Sciences team at Cardiff University will help us achieving this goal as well as furthering our understanding of the local geology that shapes the water we use."
+"The work by the Department of Earth and Environmental Sciences team at Cardiff University will help us achieving this goal as well as furthering our understanding of the local geology that shapes the water we use."

 Locating the source of underground water in limestone areas is notoriously difficult, as water is not stored in rock aquifer pores like a sponge as it is found in sandstones.
 In impermeable limestone, water is found in complex arrangements of underground cavities and fissures which are very difficult to predict and often drilling for water is a hit or miss affair.